openssl/web/docs/README.googledocs.md

 done
 ```

-When an Markdown file has been produced, a litte bit of editing is
+When a Markdown file has been produced, a litte bit of editing is
 required.
 A required thing is to look for all lines starting with
 `#!#` and replace them with an appropriate number of `#` characters,
 depending on the original heading's level.
 ATX format headings are